pauldmccarthy/fsleyes/userdoc/quick_start.rst

 -------------

-When you first start *FSLeyes*, you will be presented with something that looks like this:
+When you first start FSLeyes, you will be presented with something that looks like this: